Devcorr/IntegraTorr/notes.md

 Should ConfigCorr be a public repo which Integrator uses like a core library of ansible roles, or should should every user provide their own ConfigCorr-esque repo with the roles and personalization they need?

+Integratorr commandline tool should offer features that make it easier to manage many projects, like the ability to fetch changes from all your git repos with a single command.